rajveeerr/TailwindPractice/README.md

 # Tailwind Practice Project - Week 13(100xDevs Cohort)

-This project was created during Week 13 of the 100xDevs Cohort, where we were learning **Tailwind CSS**.
-After covering the basics, our mentor, **Harkirat**, challenged us to replicate specific designs using only Tailwind CSS—no additional logic.
+I created these pages during Week 13 of the 100xDevs Cohort, where I was learning **Tailwind CSS**.
+After covering the basics,  **Harkirat**, assigned us to replicate specific designs using only Tailwind CSS—no additional logic.

 Instead of simply replicating the designs, I decided to take it a step further.
 Here's what I achieved: